-Seasonal Affective Disorder in Elgin, IL
+Seasonal Affective Disorder Treatment in Elgin, IL

 Seasonal affective disorder, also known as SAD, is a depressive disorder that occurs in accordance with the seasons.
 Most people with seasonal affective disorder experience symptoms in the fall and winter seasons.
 More rarely, patients experience this condition during the spring and summer.
 It is important to seek medical attention for this condition not only to maintain mood stability, but to prevent symptoms from worsening.